Haseebasif7/ML-Projects/README.md

 Steps and Workflow
 1. Data Collection
-The dataset is collected from the UCI Machine Learning Repository.
+The dataset is collected from the kaggle Sonar Mine DataSet.
 It consists of 208 instances, each with 60 attributes plus a label indicating whether the instance is a mine (M) or a rock (R).

 2. Preprocessing
 Data preprocessing involves cleaning the dataset and preparing it for analysis.
 This step ensures that the data is in a suitable format for further analysis.